10 Tips for The Healthy Lifestyle, To Look and Feel Your Best

 Yes, sugar helps us enjoy our beverages.
 However, in the case of artificial sugars and sweeteners, the cons far outweigh the pros.
 For one, imbibing too much sugar will, over time, make you susceptible to diseases such as obesity, type 2 diabetes, chronic inflammation, and heart disease.

 Additionally, exposing your teeth to sugary foods and drinks could cause dental plaques and cavities.
-Even worse, artificial sugars, particularly from processed foods and fizzy drinks, contain lots of calories that may increase your cholesterol levels, leading to weight gain.
+Even worse, artificial sugars, particularly processed foods and fizzy drinks, contain lots of calories that may increase your cholesterol levels, leading to weight gain.

 Naturally, we all need sugars in one form or another in our lives, and most people will find it difficult to completely cut them off.
 A good way to start would be to replace foods that contain artificial sugars with those that contain natural sugars.